lilmonteiro/lilmonteiro/README.md

 👀 I’m interested in art, gym and comedy.

-🌱 I’m currently learning React.js and UX Design.
+🌱 I’m currently working w/ React.js and UX Design.

 📫 How to reach me: